WNBARookie/Laser-Tag-System/README.md

 linux-
 $ venv\Scripts\activate

+mac -
+$ source venv/bin/activate

 If successful, the environment should be activated and you can now run the application

 To run ws:

 If haven't run a virtual environment before install below using pip-

-$ pip install supabase
-$ pip install flask
-$ pip install -U flask-cors
+$ pip install supabase flask -U flask-cors

 Run Main.py and now application can hit endponts.

+$ python Main.py

+## Run Frontend:

 To run application open index.html using your preferred browser.

-## Run Server:

-Open terminal

-$ cd Frontend
-$ npm install ws
-$ node webServer

 ## Player Entry Instructions:

 There are two teams, red and green, with up to 8 players in each.

 Each player enters their ID and codename (up to 8 players MAX per team).

 Use tab to cycle through entry areas to autofill your codename for a returning player, and store your ID and codename if you are a new player.